 Excellence in Research and Industry

 Beyond our undergraduate curriculum, graduate work draws students to examine mass communication in greater depth, either to earn a professional degree or to prepare for teaching and research in the field.
 Ralph O. Nafziger’s arrival as director in 1949 began an insistence on new rigor in research.
 He sought and obtained the establishment of a Ph.D. in Mass Communication.
 Among the first such Ph.D. programs in the nation, it granted its first degree in 1953.
 By 1973, we graduated more Ph.D.s in mass communication than any other school.
-Today, our top-ranked doctoral program is jointly administered with the Department of Life Sciences Communication in the College of Agricultural and Life Sciences.
+Today, our doctoral program is internationally recognized for its rigorous research and outstanding faculty.

 Whether they earned their Bachelors, Masters, or Doctoral degrees with us, the school’s alumni rank among the nation’s finest professionals, teachers and researchers.
 Our graduates have amassed a distinguished record of such awards and honors as the Pulitzer Prize, demonstrating the value of a Wisconsin academic foundation.
 In the 1990s, the school established a Board of Visitors, made up largely of alumni, who consult with faculty and staff and offer insights into our curriculum and service.